 Our team, led by renowned IP specialist Paul Cox, will understand what you are trying to achieve and then will advise on the best and most cost effective solutions to enable you to maximize the value and achieve your commercial objectives.
-Neil Parkes is also a recognised leading expert in the field of Media and Entertainment because of his extensive work for many of the world’s leading media content businesses protecting and enforcing IP rights being infringed online and through the use of new technologies.
+Paul has also been admitted into the Legal 500 Hall of Fame for Intellectual Property (South East).

 Retail & Consumer

 The sheer pace of retail leaves little time to plan ahead.